philipyoo/backbeat/docs/DesignMDIngestion.md

-# Generic Metadata Ingestion to MongoDB
+# Metadata Ingestion from RING to Zenko

 ## Description

-This is the design document discussing the ingestion process of existing metadata into Zenko with MongoDB.
+This is the design document discussing the ingestion process of existing metadata from the RING into Zenko with MongoDB.

-The primary use case is to copy the existing metadata from the RING/S3 Connector and ingest into the MongoDB backend that is used with Zenko so that users can conduct metadata search; future use cases will include copying metadata from existing storage solutions on AWS or Azure to MongoDB for search.
+The primary use case is to copy the existing metadata from the RING/S3 Connector and ingest into the MongoDB backend that is used with Zenko so that users can connect existing buckets on RING to be managed by Zenko.
+This would allow users to complete operations such as metadata search and CRR.
+The ingestion process will also enable out-of-band updates.
+This will allow operations made directly to the RING to update and be reflected on Zenko.

 This specific development will allow Zenko instances to copy and ingest existing metadata, copying the information from the raft logs completely and syncing MongoDB